Why Visit a Developmental Optometrist?

 Children who struggle with basic eye functioning can tire easily in class, which can be incorrectly diagnosed as ADHD.
 They tend to also fall behind in their work and don’t perform to their abilities in reading and writing tasks.

-The Vision Therapy Centre At Village Eye Centre helps patients with developmental vision problems and other vision irregularities from Edmonton, Sherwood Park, St. Albert, and Fort Saskatchewan, in the Alberta area enjoy great vision and a higher quality of life.
+Village Eye Centre helps patients with developmental vision problems and other vision irregularities from Edmonton, Sherwood Park, St. Albert, and Fort Saskatchewan, in the Alberta area enjoy great vision and a higher quality of life.